grafana/agent/docs/flow/reference/components/prometheus.remote_write.md

 `min_keepalive_time` | `duration` | Minimum time to keep data in the WAL before it can be removed. | `"5m"` | no `max_keepalive_time` | `duration` | Maximum time to keep data in the WAL before removing it. | `"8h"` | no

+The WAL serves two primary purposes:

+* Buffer unsent metrics in case of intermittent network issues.
+* Populate in-memory cache after a process restart.

 The WAL is located inside a component-specific directory relative to the storage path Grafana Agent is configured to use.
 See the [`agent run` documentation][run] for how to change the storage path.

 The `truncate_frequency` argument configures how often to clean up the WAL.
-Every time the `truncate_frequency` period elapses, the lower two-thirds of data will be removed from the WAL and will no longer be available for sending.
+Every time the `truncate_frequency` period elapses, the lower two-thirds of data is removed from the WAL and is no available for sending.

-When a WAL clean up starts, the lowest succesfully sent timestamp is used to determine how much data is safe to remove from the WAL.
-The `min_keepalive_time` and `max_keepalive_time` control the permitted age range of data in the WAL; samples won't be removed until they are at least as old as `min_keepalive_time`, and samples will be forcibly removed if they are older than `max_keepalive_time`.
+When a WAL clean-up starts, the lowest successfully sent timestamp is used to determine how much data is safe to remove from the WAL.
+The `min_keepalive_time` and `max_keepalive_time` control the permitted age range of data in the WAL; samples aren't removed until they are at least as old as `min_keepalive_time`, and samples are forcibly removed if they are older than `max_keepalive_time`.

 [run]: {{< relref "../cli/run.md" >}}